k8sgpt-ai/community/README.md

 ## Contributing

 We welcome contributions from the community!
-Please refer to our Contributing Guidelines for more information on how to get involved.
+Please refer to our [Contributing Guidelines](../k8sgpt/CONTRIBUTING.md) for more information on how to get involved.

 ## Code of Conduct

 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that all contributors are expected to follow.
 Please read it before contributing.

-## Interested Parties

-If you are interested in the project or would like to contribute, please add yourself and/or your organization to our [Interested Parties](https://www.notion.so/467a8f2a4d8e4e7ab5f7c7bc6460b1c9) list.

 ## Charter